Fireside Lodge

 The Shaman's tipi in a Mongolian Tuva village (2015)

-The Shamanism we practice in the Fireside Lodge - and generally in a contemporary/urban context - is a bit different from the ethnic shamanism of traditional societies.
-In these societies, Shamans - the Medicine Men or Women - have often had a strong role not just for the spiritual welfare of individuals, but also for their communities.
-Some of their local practices only make sense in their own context - for example when they work with the spirit of the land or when they lead ceremonies that were passed down from generation to generation.
+The shamanism we practice in the Fireside Lodge - and generally in a contemporary/urban context - is rather different from the ethnic shamanism of traditional societies.
+In these societies, Shamans - the Medicine Men or Women - have a strong role not just for the spiritual welfare of individuals, but also for their communities.
+Some of their local practices only make sense in their own context - for example when they work with the spirits of their land or when they lead ceremonies that have been passed down from generation to generation.

-Even without diving deeply into the shamanic tradition of a specific society - we can use Shamanic techniques to gain direct access to the parallel universe and take a look 'behind the veil'.
-For example, when we use the drum to meditate and 'journey', we can open a direct communication channel to the Universe and our own essence.
-We then can answer important questions of our life not just with our analytical mind, but through inner guidance and deeper wisdom.
+Even without diving deeply into the shamanic tradition of a specific society - we can use some Shamanic methods to gain direct access to the parallel universe and take a look 'behind the veil'.
+For example, when we use the drum to meditate and 'journey', we can open a direct communication channel to the wisdom of the universe and our own essence.
+We then can answer important questions of our life not just with our analytical mind, but through inner guidance and connection.

 This system of processes and tools is inspired by a variety of traditional ways around the world (including the European Shamanic heritage), but it can now be used by everybody who spends the time to practice the methods.

 Mostly through two connected movements: One was initiated by native Medicine People themselves.
 In a world that is ecologically and morally at risk, a variety of Medicine Men and Women have made their knowledge available through books and teachings.
-One of the more famous ones is Sun Bear, a Chippewa Medicine Man, who was one of first teachers of the Medicine Wheel and the idea of 'power animals' for a broader, non-tribal audience.
+A rather famous teacher is Sun Bear, a Chippewa Medicine Man, who was one of first teachers of the Medicine Wheel and the idea of 'power animals' for a broader, non-tribal audience.

 In addition, some non-native Shamanic teachers travelled the world, studied with locals and collected methods that could be meaningfully used in a modern, urban context.
 The most famous is probably Michael Harner (1929-2018, American anthropologist) and his Foundation for Shamanic Studies who called his system of knowledge 'Core Shamanism'.
 Through participative research, he explored and collected methods that were used in similar ways in many traditions.
 For example, most native Shamans use healing methods to dissolve energy blockages (some call this 'extraction') or perform soul retrievals when a part of their clients' essence has split off.